 Additional healthcare reform measures in the EU may be adopted in the future as well.
 For instance, in December 2021, Regulation (EU) No 2021/2282 on Health Technology Assessment ("HTA") amending Directive 2011/24/EU, was adopted.
-While the Regulation entered into force in January 2022, it will only begin to apply from January 2025 onwards, with preparatory and implementation-related steps to take place in the interim.
-Once applicable, it will have a phased implementation depending on the concerned products.
-The Regulation intends to boost cooperation among EU member states in assessing health technologies, including certain high-risk medical devices, and providing the basis for cooperation at the EU level for joint clinical assessments in these areas.
+While the Regulation entered into force in January 2022, it only began to apply from January 2025 onwards, with preparatory and implementation-related steps that took place in the interim.
+The Regulation intends to boost cooperation among EU member states in assessing health technologies, including certain high-risk medical devices, and provide the basis for cooperation at the EU level for joint clinical assessments in these areas.
 It will permit EU member states to use common HTA tools, methodologies, and procedures across the EU, working together in four main areas, including joint clinical assessment of the innovative health technologies with the highest potential impact for patients, joint scientific consultations whereby developers can seek advice from HTA authorities, identification of emerging health technologies to identify promising technologies early, and continuing voluntary cooperation in other areas.
 Individual EU member states will continue to be responsible for assessing non-clinical (e.g., economic, social, ethical) aspects of health technology, and making decisions on pricing and reimbursement.